TyOverby/tyoverby.github.io/posts/bincode_release.md

 uses bincode to send structs across the process boundary.
 When both processes are the same binary, there's no need to worry about the struct definitions being different.

 Another popular use case would be video games.
-Rarely do networked video games permit players of different versions of a game to connect to each other.
-Similarly to the ipc-channel example, if every player is running the same build, no need to worry about back-compat issues.
+Networked video games rarely permit players of different versions of a game to connect to each other.
+Similarly to the ipc-channel example, if every player is running the same build, there is no need to worry about back-compat issues.

 # The Future of Bincode
 Bincode 1.0.0 is at a point where I feel comfortable recommending the project and